theupdateframework/python-tuf/docs/CLI.md

 ## Clean ##

 Remove the files created via `repo.py --init`.

+Delete the repo in the current working directory, or the one specified with `--path`.
+Specifically, the `tufrepo`, `tufclient`, and `tufkeystore` directories are deleted.

 ```Bash
 $ repo.py --clean
 $ repo.py --clean --path </path/to/dirty/repo>
 ```
-(--clean by itself removes TUF files from the current working directory.)
 ----